 When the Village of Manlius bought an elementary school building from the Fayetteville-Manlius School District in 1980, the library, along with the Village offices and various municipal departments, moved into the renovated school building.
 This facility became the Village Center with 9,000 square feet of space occupied by the library.

-The library serves the village of Manlius through the FM School District and the Town of Pompey by contract, and over 10,000 registered borrowers with active cards.
+The library serves the village of Manlius through the FM School District and over 10,000 registered borrowers with active cards.
 We have the largest Summer Reading Program in the county, with over 1100 students participating every summer.
 We offer traditional and innovative programming and services to support literacy and learning at every age.